The CAPREx Programme

-CAPREx (Cambridge-Africa Partnership for Research Excellence) is a partnership that comprises three universities: the University of Cambridge, UK; Makerere University, Uganda; and the University of Ghana, Legon.
+CAPREx (Cambridge-Africa Partnership for Research Excellence) is a partnership between three universities: the University of Cambridge, UK; Makerere University, Uganda; and the University of Ghana, Legon.
 It aims to strengthen Africa's capacity for sustainable excellence in research, through close collaborative work with the region's most talented individuals.
-CAPREx offers a postdoctoral fellowship programme whereby academics from partner institutions can develop the skills, networks and vision to become internationally competitive, successful researchers.
-CAPREx received funding from the Carnegie Corporation of New York, $2.2 million (2012 - 2018) and Issac Newton Trust £179K (2012- 2016).
-Fund for the fellows research projects was donated by ALBORADA Trust.

 CAPREx Partner Websites:

 - Humanities and social sciences (Makerere University)

 - Engineering and biological sciences (University of Ghana, Legon).

 Academic fellows visit Cambridge for between 1 and 6 months to work with Cambridge academics on a collaborative research project.
 Details of current and previous Research Fellows can be found on the CAPREx Fellows webpages.